nomisK1/uir-editor/README.md

 1. Start by defining input parameters via RENAME (left -> A / right -> B)
 2. Click on variable to find child node and jump to it.
 3. RENAME child according to operation context.
-   => For reference: LLVM Doc / Help Button **optional:** Add comments for reference
+   => For reference: LLVM Doc / Info Button **optional:** Add comments for reference

 ## UC#2: Analyzing big plan_steps